pulumi/pulumi-hugo/themes/default/content/blog/pulumi-service-updates/index.md

 ![""](dashboard-nav-collapsed.png)

-We made these changes to help users to move through the Pulumi Service without losing their place and ensure constant access to key pages.
+We made these changes to help you move through the Pulumi Service without losing your place and ensure constant access to key pages.
 Even if you collapse the navigation pane for more screen real estate, you can still get where you need to go!

 If you're looking for your account details, they have moved into the black utility toolbar.
 To access your account settings or logout of the Pulumi Service, select your profile image at the top right of your browser window.

 ## Stack Favorites

-The Pulumi Service now supports stack favorites.
-We want to reduce the time practitioners spend combing through projects.
-Stack favorites offer quick access to the stacks you need most.
+You can now pin your favorite stacks, so you can quickly access the stacks you need most.
+This reduces your time spent combing through projects.
 Look for the star icon next to any stack name and select it to start building out your favorites list.

 ![""](stack-navigation.png)

-Your favorites list is your own—even if you're part of an organization, your favorites won't be shared with anyone other than you.
+Your favorites list is your own.
+Even if you're part of an organization, your favorites won't be shared with anyone other than you.
 And you can have as many favorites as you like!

 You can access the favorites list from two key locations in the Service: the primary navigation pane and the dashboard.
 All your favorites will appear in the navigation pane under the “Stacks” heading.
 You'll also have your list of favorites in a new dashboard card.